henchhing-limbu/TCP-Socket-Programming/README.md

 | practice_project_test_file_2 | Success | Success | Normal functionality | Data from test file 2 from practice project | No Error |
 | large File | Format Error | Format Error | Sending and receiving file larger than buffer size | Data in largeFile.txt | No Error |
 | wrong type | Format Error | Format Error | Testing for the incorrect type (incorrect format) | Data in wrongType.txt | No Error |

+### Usage of client and server program
+#### Usage of Client
+The following command invokes the client:
+<client> <server IP> <server port> <file path> <to format> <to name>
+Where
+➢  <client> is the name of the client executable file name, ➢  <server IP> is the IP address of the server
+➢  <server port> is the TCP of the server
+➢  <file path> is the path of the file to be sent to the server (the file path indicates the location of the file in the system on which the server runs.
+It includes the file name, and possible the hierarchy of directories.)
+➢  <to format> indicates how the server should translate the received units.
+0 means no translation, 1 means to only translate type 0 units to type 1 with type 1 units unchanged, and 3 means to translate type 0 to 1 and type 1 to 0.
+➢  <to name> is the name of the file the server should save the units to

+If there are not enough or more than enough arguments, format is not in the specified range (0 to 3), then the program is terminated.
+After creating the socket, setting the remote IP address, connection to the remote echo server, the client sends the file size to the client after calculating the file size.
+Followed by that, client sends data in the file to the server.
+Thereafter, client sends file format to the server.
+Client sends size of the output file name and also sends the output file name.

+Finally, the client receives the error message from the server.
+0 is a confirmation message saying that the data was translated and saved in the destination file by the server. -1 means that there was an error translating the file.
+Finally, the client closes the TCP connect and returns EXIT_SUCCESS.

+#### Usage of Server
+The following command invokes the server:
+<server> <port>
+If enough arguments (2) are not passed, then the server program is terminated.
+After the necessary setup is made (creating listening socket, filling relevant data members in socket address structure, binding socket address to listening socket), the program enters into an infinite loop to listen to client requests.
+The client will send the units in the file from the path on the server.
+The server will check the received units.
+If any unit has wrong format, the server will simply send back an error message and close the connection.
+If everything is right, the server will translate type 0 units to type1 and type 1 units to type 0, then save them to the specified file in the directory which the server application is in and send a confirmation message and close the connection.

+### Instructions to compile client
+The client can be complied by the following command in the command line: gcc <client.c> <helper.c> <helper.h> -o <filename>
+where,
+➢  <client.c> is the client c file
+➢  <helper.c> is the file that contains the implementation of helper functions ➢  <helper.h> is the file that contains the definitions of helper functions ➢  <filename> is the compiled executable file name

+### Instructions to compile server
+The server can be compiled by the following command in the command line: gcc <server.c> <helper.c> <helper.h> -o <filename>
+where,
+➢  <server.c> is the server c file
+➢  <helper.c> is the file that contains the implementation of helper functions
+➢  <helper.h> is the file that contains the definitions of helper functions ➢  <filename> is the compiled executable file name

+### Significant References
+For the helper functions, significant references were made from the following link: www.paulgriffiths.net/program/c/sockets.php